-The fair value of the liabilities is less than the carrying amount because the Council's loans are fixed at a lower rate than was available at the 31 March 2022 This shows a notional future gain (based on economic conditions at 31 March 2021) arising from a commitment to pay interest to lenders below current market rates.
+The fair value of the liabilities is less than the carrying amount because the Council's loans are fixed at a lower rate than was available at the 31 March 2022.
+This shows a notional future gain (based on economic conditions at 31 March 2022) arising from a commitment to pay interest to lenders below current market rates.

-The fair value of PWLB loans of £75,225m compares the terms of these loans with the new borrowing rates available from the PWLB.
-However, if the Council were to seek to repay these loans early to the PWLB, the PWLB would raise a penalty charge, based on redemption interest rates, for early redemption of £17,934m for the additional interest that will no longer be paid.
-The exit price for the PWLB loans including the penalty charge would be £103,734m.
+The fair value of PWLB loans of £59.185m compares the terms of these loans with the new borrowing rates available from the PWLB.
+However, if the Council were to seek to repay these loans early The Council would benefit from a discount, based on redemption interest rates for premature repayment of £0.468m.
+The exit price for the PWLB loans including the discount would be £76.736m.

-The fair value of financial assets held at amortised cost is higher than their balance sheet carrying amount because the interest rate on similar investments is now lower than that obtained when the investment was originally made.
+The fair value of financial assets held at amortised cost is slightly lower than their balance sheet carrying amount because the interest rate on similar investments is now higher than that obtained when the investment was originally made.